Abinaya-2206/Mini-Project/README.md

    Selenium Python bindings provide a convenient API to access Selenium WebDrivers like Firefox, Ie, Chrome, Remote etc. To know more Click here https://selenium-python.readthedocs.io/

  -**Streamlit:**

   Streamlit turns data scripts into shareable web apps in minutes.
 All in pure Python.
 No front‑end experience required.
   As soon as you run the script as shown above, a local Streamlit server will spin up and your app will open in a new tab in your default web browser.
 The app is your canvas, where you'll draw charts, text, widgets, tables, and more.

  To know more about Streamlit.
 Click here https://docs.streamlit.io/

  -**Pandas:**

 Pandas is a powerful and open-source Python library.
 The Pandas library is used for data manipulation and analysis.
 Pandas consist of data structures and functions to perform efficient operations on data. pandas is a Python package providing fast, flexible, and expressive data structures designed to make working with “relational” or “labeled” data both easy and intuitive.
 It aims to be the fundamental high-level building block for doing practical, real-world data analysis in Python.
 Additionally, it has the broader goal of becoming the most powerful and flexible open source data analysis/manipulation tool available in any language.

 To know more about Pandas.
 Click here https://pandas.pydata.org/docs/

 **Insatll Packages:**

 Selenium – pip install selenium
 Pandas – pip install pandas
-      Streamlit – pip install streamlit
-      Streamlit-Option-Menu – pip install streamlit-option-menu
+Streamlit – pip install streamlit Streamlit-Option-Menu – pip install streamlit-option-menu

-  --This project contains four files
+**--This project contains four files**

  all_bus_details.csv

  all_routes.csv

  redBusDashboard.py

+**How to run the code:**

+Run command “python -m streamlit run redBusDashboard.py” in terminal